ATR-Lab/dev-guidelines/README.md

 Anyone can program, not everyone can develop scalable, robust, and maintainable software.
 Let's aim for that...

+You may find a list of useful books and [resources here](https://github.com/kPatch/awesome-developer-resources/blob/master/README.md#software-engineering).

 ### Styleguides

 - [Arduino](https://www.arduino.cc/en/Reference/StyleGuide)